centre-for-educational-technology/htk-web/research.md

 feature-img: "img/sample_feature_img_3.png"
 ---

-Research activities of the Centre for Educational Technology are tightly related with five academic fields of School of Digital Technologies and centre for excellences of other schools of TLU:
+Research activities of the Centre for Educational Technology are tightly related with five study fields of School of Digital Technologies and centre for excellences of other schools of TLU:

 ### Applied Informatics